COST vs STZ: Which is Better to Buy in 2026?

 Should I invest in COST or STZ for long term?

-For long-term investing, consider that COST has BUY rating with 81% confidence, while STZ has SELL rating with 68% confidence.
+For long-term investing, consider that COST has a A grade with 80% confidence, while STZ has a C grade with 68% confidence.
 Higher confidence indicates more consistent fundamentals from SEC filings.
 This is not investment advice - always do your own research.

 What do the AI models say about COST vs STZ?